 If you can’t see a pest, you can make an educated guess based on the holes in the leaves.
 Slugs and caterpillars leave large, uneven holes; Japanese beetles don’t eat the veins of the leaf; and aphids, whiteflies, and spider mites make smaller, smoother holes.

-A more environmentally friendly solution is neem oil or spray.
 Neem oil is derived from the neem tree, or Indian lilac, a relative of mahogany.
-Since it is natural and not chemical-based, it has a lower impact on the environment in general and, more specifically, your plant.
-It is still effective as an insect-repellant, though.
+Since it is natural and not chemical-based option, it has a lower impact on the environment in general, and more specifically, your plant.
+It is still effective as an insect repellant, though.

 Basil has such a wonderful flavor, it’s no wonder so many insects enjoy it as much as we do.
 You can kill those critters in a few simple ways, but prevention is just as important.
 A properly cared-for, healthy, happy basil is naturally more resistant to pests than a sad, poorly tended basil.
 Make sure your basil gets plenty of light, and don’t overwater it!
 At the first sign of pests, act quickly to remove the damaged leaves and the pests themselves.
 With this information in your tool kit, you can get rid of pests and get back to pesto.